koenichkj/koenichkj/README.md

 - 👀 I’m interested in learning from experienced software developers
 - 🌱 I’m currently learning OOP in Python
 - 💞️ I’m looking to collaborate on a project with an open-minded and kind community
-- 📫 How to reach me: just write me a PM on GitHub :)
+- 📫 How to reach me: jonas.kraeml@gmail.com

 <!---
 koenichkj/koenichkj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.